The men behind the marque

 The talents that made Jaguar great

-As Jaguar’s chief development test engineer, Norman Dewis spent 36 years deciding how the company’s cars should feel to drive.
+As the Jaguar chief development test engineer, Norman Dewis spent 36 years deciding how the company’s cars should feel to drive.
 He joined the company in 1952 to set up a testing department and went on to develop more than 600 testing procedures.

-Although he set a speed record with the D-Type in 1953 and drove in both the Mille Miglia rally in Italy and at Le Mans, Norman says the achievement he is proudest of is developing the disc brake with Dunlop – an innovation that has saved countless lives over the years.
+Although he set a speed record with the D–Type in 1953 and drove in both the Mille Miglia rally in Italy and at Le Mans, Norman says the achievement he is most proud of is developing the disc brake with Dunlop–an innovation that has saved countless lives over the years.

 Trained as an engineer, Frank England joined Jaguar as a service manager and was the brains behind much of the company’s track success in the 1950s.
-England was quick to realise the potential of the XK engine and led the programme to create the C-Type.
+England was quick to realize the potential of the XK engine and led the program to create the C–Type.

 Called “Lofty” because he was 6' 5" tall, England returned to his management role after Jaguar withdrew from motorsport and took over as chairman when Sir William Lyons retired in 1972.

-In Jaguar’s early days, it was Bill Heynes who realised that the company needed an engine of its own.
-He was instrumental in developing the XK straight-six during the World War 2 night-time firewatches at the Jaguar plant.
+In the early Jaguar days, it was Bill Heynes who realized that the company needed an engine of its own.
+He was instrumental in developing the XK straight–six during the World War II nighttime firewatches at the Jaguar plant.

-Heynes also played a key role in the engineering of Jaguar’s Le Mans winners, the C-Type and D-Type, as well as the E-Type.
+Heynes also played a key role in the engineering of the Jaguar Le Mans winners–the C–Type and D–Type, as well as the E–Type.
 He was awarded the CBE in 1969, shortly before he retired from Jaguar.

-As a 14-year-old boy, Ian Callum, was inspired by the sight of an original XJ6 in a showroom and decided he wanted to design Jaguars when he was older.
-He submitted some of his drawings to Bill Heynes, who recommended that he should pursue his career by studying engineering draughtsmanship and industrial design.
+As a 14–year–old boy, Ian Callum was inspired by the sight of an original XJ6 in a showroom and decided he wanted to design Jaguar cars when he grew older.
+He submitted some of his drawings to Bill Heynes, who recommended he pursue his career by studying engineering draftsmanship and industrial design.

-In 2000 Callum achieved his ambition and was appointed Jaguar’s Design Director.
-In this role he has overseen the transformation of the Jaguar range, developing award-winning designs for the XK, XF and XJ models.
+In 2000, Callum achieved his ambition and was appointed to the position of Jaguar Design Director.
+In this role, he has overseen the transformation of the Jaguar range, developing award–winning designs for the XK, XF and XJ models.